abaumg/mqn/readme.md

 A blog post I wrote with a bit more info about this tool, why I created it, and what it's useful for is [here](https://oliver2213.me/posts/desktop-notifications-with-mqtt-and-my-mqn-tool/).

 ## config
 The configuration format for this program is TOML, which is similar to the ubiquitous ini format.
+The configuration is read from `mqn.conf`.
 An example config file is below, with the meanings of the various options as comments:

 ```
 # options not marked as required can be left out of your config, and a reasonable default will be used if one is required